aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 me to the chromedp issue tracker, were several [resolved](https://github.com/chromedp/chromedp/issues/81) [issues](https://github.com/chromedp/chromedp/issues/289) are reporting this very problem.
-They were all closed and I didn't have the exact same symptoms, so I opened a [new one](https://github.com/chromedp/chromedp/issues/752) to keep track of what I was facing.
+They were all closed, and I didn't have the same symptoms, so I opened a [new one](https://github.com/chromedp/chromedp/issues/752) to keep track of what I was facing.

 _TLDR: if you are looking for the solution, jump to the [end of this